Richmond Centre (provincial electoral district)

-Richmond Centre is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
-Located in the central portion of the city of Richmond, the riding was created in 1988, and elected its first member of the Legislative Assembly (MLA) at the 1991 provincial election.
-It was split into Richmond North Centre and Richmond South Centre following the 2015 British Columbia electoral redistribution.
+Richmond Centre is a provincial electoral district in British Columbia, represented in the Legislative Assembly of British Columbia from 1991 to 2017 and since 2024.

-The riding was re-created following the 2021 British Columbia electoral redistribution out of parts of Richmond North Centre and Richmond South Centre.
+Located in the central portion of the city of Richmond, the riding was first created in 1988.
+It was split into Richmond North Centre and Richmond South Centre after the 2015 electoral redistribution, and was re-created from those same ridings after the 2021 electoral redistribution.

 Geography

 The electoral district comprises the part of the city of Richmond (including Brighouse and the downtown core of said city) within the following boundary: commencing at the intersection of Westminster Highway and No. 2 Road, thence east along said highway to No. 3 Road, thence north along said road to Alderbridge Way, thence east along said way to No. 4 Road, thence south along said road to Blundell Road, thence west along said road to No. 2 Road, thence north along said road to the point of origin.